sreesanjeevkg/StumpStory/README.md

     -   Manually run the `rawdataingesterandcleaner` script or set it up as a scheduled job.
     -   This script cleans and uploads raw data files to the GCP bucket.
 It's scheduled to run daily at 00:00 CST.

-7. Copy Files to BigQuery:

-    -   Run the `nightlybigqueryingester` script or schedule it for regular execution.
-    -   This script copies files from the GCP bucket to BigQuery.
-It's recommended to run this after raw data ingestion.
+    -   This script also invokes the trigger for running the function which ingests data from GCP bucket to BigQuery.

-8. Set up dbt Cloud Account:
+7. Set up dbt Cloud Account:

     -   Create a dbt Cloud account if you don't have one.
     -   Copy all files from the `dbt` module to your dbt Cloud account to create required fact and dimension tables.

-9. Explore Data with Looker Studio:
+8. Explore Data with Looker Studio:

     -   Visit the provided Looker Studio link to explore analytical charts and insights generated from the data.